Khadiza13/mlops-fastapi-poc/Readme.md

 ### 📌 Overview

-A proof-of-concept machine learning deployment using FastAPI, scikit-learn, and the Titanic dataset.
+A proof-of-concept machine learning deployment using FastAPI, scikit-learn, and the Titanic dataset and also deploy to self hosted runner through CI/CD pipeline.

 ### 🧪 Dataset & EDA